 NLPHL is distinct from other Hodgkin lymphomas.

-There is no standard of care approach for the treatment of NLPHL.
+There is no standard of care for patients with NLPHL.

 No frontline Hodgkin lymphoma trial anywhere in the world currently includes patients with NLPHL.